 PiCK

-South Korea’s Parties Pledge to Fast-Track Digital Asset Law After Local Elections, Call Stablecoin Push Urgent
+South Korea’s Rival Parties Push Digital Asset Bill After Local Elections, Call Stablecoins Urgent

 Summary

-- South Korea’s ruling and opposition parties said they would move quickly to pass the Digital Asset Basic Act after local elections and foster stablecoins at home.
+- South Korea’s ruling and opposition parties said they would move quickly after local elections to advance the Digital Asset Basic Act and foster stablecoins.

 Forecast Trend Report by Period